BarathArivazhagan/notes/java/java_yum_openjdk1.8.md

-# How to install OpenJDK 1.8 using yum
+### How to install openjdk 1.8 using yum

 ```
-sudo yum install java-1.8.0-openjdk-devel
+sudo yum install -y java-1.8.0-openjdk-devel
 ```